Jonathan Mann (musician): Career

 Mann started composing at the age of 12, before enrolling at Bennington College.
 While pursuing his graduate studies at CalArts, he co-wrote and starred in a rock opera called "The Last Nympho Leprechaun" with colleague Thomas Hughes.
-In grad school, he wrote and starred in a rock opera based on the Super Mario Brothers.
-Since then, he has recorded music and self-released albums under the names Forty (or 40) Second Songs, The Nympho Leprechauns, Novox the Robot, GameJew, The Mario Opera, as well as simply Jonathan Mann.
+In grad school, he wrote and starred in a rock opera based on Super Mario Brothers.
+Since then, he has recorded music and self-released albums under the names Forty (or 40) Second Songs, The Nympho Leprechauns, Novox the Robot, GameJew, and The Mario Opera, as well as simply Jonathan Mann.

 In 2006, Mann started uploading videos to YouTube under the alias "GameJew."
-He later started his best known project, "Song A Day," which has been continuously operating since January 1, 2009.
-The project came to national attention following several viral hits and a CNN interview.
+He later started his best-known project, "Song A Day," which has been continuously operating since January 1, 2009.
+The project came to US national attention following several viral hits and a CNN interview.

-From 2006 to 2012, Jonathan lived in the San Francisco Bay Area, where he formed and performed with a band named The Rock Cookie Bottoms.
+From 2006 to 2012, Jonathan lived in the San Francisco Bay Area, where he formed and performed with a band called The Rock Cookie Bottoms.
 After many personnel changes, the group's membership solidified around 2009 with keyboardist Pete Feltman, singer Nic Kaelin, bassist Eric Yeargan, guitarist Sam Douglass, and drummer Sparky Grinstead (who went by the name Norman Famous).
 A singer-songwriter with his own career, Grinstead was a fan of Mann's work and provided the band with a studio and much of its equipment.
 They were often joined onstage by Grinstead's son, Oakland-based multi-instrumentalist Matthew Joseph Payne.
 The band broke up in 2012 when Jonathan left for New York.

 In July 2012, Mann produced "Song a Day: The Album".
 He invited colleagues from around the world to interact with performers and contribute to compositions via livestream.
 Then he recorded the songs at Famous House, Grinstead's home studio in Berkeley, California.
 Members of the Rock Cookie Bottoms made cameo appearances on the album, as did "fluffy," a long-time participant in Song Fight!.
 The album was co-produced with Nick Krill and Thomas Hughes of the Spinto Band.

 In June 2014, Mann released his 2,000th song and did a Reddit AMA ("Ask Me Anything"), creating songs as answers to the questions and a tribute "Song a Day" video on YouTube.

 Mann contributes to the music on the Night Vales Presents podcast "Sleep With Me", presented by Andrew Ackerman.